kalavai-net/kalavai-client/docs/docs/self_hosted_llm_pool.md

 # Self-hosted LLM pools

 ⭐⭐⭐ **Kalavai and our LLM pools are open source and free to use in both commercial and non-commercial purposes.
-If you find it useful, consider supporting us by [giving a star to our GitHub project](https://github.com/kalavai-net/kalavai-client), joining our [discord channel](https://discord.gg/YN6ThTJKbM), follow our [Substack](https://kalavainet.substack.com/) and give us a [review on Product Hunt](https://www.producthunt.com/products/kalavai/reviews/new).**
+If you find it useful, consider supporting us by [giving a star to our GitHub project](https://github.com/kalavai-net/kalavai-client), joining our [discord channel](https://discord.gg/YN6ThTJKbM) and follow our [Substack](https://kalavainet.substack.com/).**

 Ideal for AI teams that want to supercharge their resources without opening it to the public.

-For easy-mode LLM pools, check out our [Public LLM pool](./public_llm_pool.md), which comes with managed LiteLLM API and OpenWebUI playground for all models.

 This guide will show you how to start a **self-hosted LLM pool** with your own hardware, configure it with a **single API and UI Playground** for all your models and **deploy and access** a Llama 3.1 8B instance.